genp/kaizen/README.md

-## Webserver for Crowd-in-the-Loop Active learning.
+## Webserver for Human-in-the-Loop Active learning.

 For further info on the use of this system, please see the following papers: